markjaquith/hk/docs/configuration.md

 ### `HK_STASH`

-Type: `bool`
+Type: `git` | `patch-file` | `none`
-Default: `true`
+Default: `patch-file`

+- `git`: Use `git stash` to stash unstaged changes before running hooks.
+- `patch-file`: Use an hk generated patch file to stash unstaged changes before running hooks (typically faster and avoids `index is locked` errors).
-If set to `false`, hk will not automatically stash unstaged changes before running hooks.
+- `none`: Do not stash unstaged changes before running hooks.
+Much faster but will stage unstaged changes if they are in the same file as staged changes with fix modifications.

 ### `HK_STASH_NO_GIT`